Get us in your inbox

 A post shared by Weekly LALALA (@weeklylalala) on

-Though it can easily break the $15 threshold with toppings, we still think Shin-Sen-Gumi’s original noodle bowl belongs on our list.
+Though it easily breaks the $15 threshold with toppings, we still think Shin-Sen-Gumi’s original noodle bowl belongs on our list.
 Ramen often starts as an inexpensive dish, but when the usual egg and chashu get added, plus extra noodles the price can climb well toward $20.
-At Shin-Sen-Gumi, the Hakata ramen starts at $10.50 and already includes the best accoutrements: chashu, green onions, sesame and red ginger in a rich pork broth, enough for a complete meal on its own.
+At Shin-Sen-Gumi, the Hakata ramen starts at $12.50 and already includes the best accoutrements: chashu, green onions, sesame and red ginger in a rich pork broth, enough for a complete meal on its own.
 Add-ons start at $1.75, so even if you tack on extra noodles, some corn or some wakame, you still won’t break the bank.

 Advertising